Updated: Mar 25

-The the eldest of five, shoulders several big responsibilities to help her housewife mother, and her GrabFood driver father, Mr Rohyzad, the family’s sole breadwinner.
+The eldest of five shoulders several big responsibilities to help her housewife mother and her GrabFood driver father, Mr. Rohyzad, the family’s sole breadwinner.

-During last year’s Circuit Breaker, while her mother also recovered from her pregnancy, big sister Nurin stepped in as a primary caregiver, giving the young ones showers, making sure they ate their meals, and keeping them entertained.
-With both parents occupied, her father struggling to make ends meet and a newborn in the home, there was little time or attention for extras – or for Nurin to get some of the help she herself needed.
+During Circuit Breaker, while her mother also recovered from her pregnancy, big sister Nurin stepped in as a primary caregiver, giving the young ones showers, ensuring they ate their meals, and keeping them entertained.
+With both parents occupied, her father struggling to make ends meet, and a newborn in the home, there was little time or attention for extras – or Nurin to get some of the help she needed.

 Before the Circuit Breaker, Nurin would faithfully make her way to our SHINE centre at Hougang, sometimes on her own when her parents were too busy to take her.
-However, the Circuit Breaker put an end to physical classes, where she had been making steady progress.
+However, the Circuit Breaker ended physical classes, where she had been making steady progress.
 Unfortunately, the family didn’t own a laptop or device for Nurin to do Home-Based Learning with her school, let alone ALPS.

-Thanks to YOU, Nurin got help – through a programme made possible by SHINE’s donors, we were able to loan the family a tablet with data subscription to use for both HBL and to continue with her ALPS sessions online.
-She received weekly scaffolded assignments and also had weekly calls with our Learning Specialist Ms Lim Suyin.
+Thanks to YOU, Nurin got help – through a programme made possible by SHINE’s donors, we could loan the family a tablet with a data subscription for both HBL and continue with her ALPS sessions online.
+She received weekly scaffolded assignments and had weekly calls with our Learning Specialist Ms. Lim Suyin.
 Meanwhile, the family received grocery vouchers to help with day-to-day costs.

 Your help makes a difference.
-To find out how you can support the work we do to empower children, youths and their families donate to our projects at www.giving.sg/shine
+To find out how you can support our work to empower children, youths, and their families, donate to our projects at www.giving.sg/shine

 Like our Stories?